 In 1945, during World War II, British and Indian Allies pushed Imperial Axis Japanese troops back at a crucial battle in Burma, forcing them to die resisting or to retreat into a forested swamp, where the enemy would find themselves surrounded by a fierce, primordial foe who took hundreds of their lives in the most horrific ways…

 That, however, didn’t matter at the moment.
-What did concern the defending Japanese troops the most was the possible loss of honor.
+What concerned the defending Japanese troops the most was the possible loss of honor.
 To them, death was far more preferable and demanded not only by their culture but by the Emperor himself, a living deity.
-It was this very attitude and unwavering disposition which frustrated and scared the Allies, who did not understand the mindset.
+It was this very attitude and unwavering disposition that frustrated and scared the Allies, who did not understand the mindset.

 By late January, the 26th Indian Division had received orders to retake the island, along with elements of the Royal Marine detachment from the 3rd British Commando Brigade.
 But, the troops weren’t going in blind or without a plan, either.